ava-labs/subnet-vrf-contracts/README.md

 A sample contract demostrating the use of VRF.
 Implements a simple betting game that leverages a `VRFProxy` to fulfill random values.

 ## VRF Application Contract Compatibility
-Any contracts currently using Chainlink VRF to request random values on the C-chain should also be directly compatible with the `VRFProxy` contract.
+Any contracts currently using Chainlink VRF to request random values on the C-Chain should also be directly compatible with the `VRFProxy` contract.
 The `VRFProxy` implements the same `requestRandomWords` interface method of `VRFCoordinatorV2`, so no changes should be needed.

 ## Dependencies
 In order to build and deploy the contracts using the scripts in this repository, [Foundry](https://book.getfoundry.sh/getting-started/installation) is required.
 It can be installed using: